 A number of recommendations provided by Siemens Healthineers were related to scheduling efficiencies.
 Data reviewed showed that there was additional capacity throughout the system.
-In the case of noncontrast patients, exam slots could be reduced from one hour to 45 minutes, allowing for the average 26 minutes for the exam and room clear-up time.
-Over the course of a day, the saving of just 15 minutes per non-contrast patient would add significant capacity.
-Overall, it was identified that over 1500 additional exams annually could be performed by scheduling additional patients during the times of low utilization.
+In the case of non-contrast patients, exam slots could be reduced from one hour to 45 minutes, meaning 15 minutes more for additional utilization capacity.
+Overall, it was identified that over 1,500 additional exams annually could be performed by scheduling additional patients, as a result of improved utilization management.